Listen to Me! Hawaii

 Who is eligible?

 - Child must have hearing loss and use hearing technology to access sound.
-Priority will be given to children who use cochlear implants (CIs) or are under consideration for CIs by a CI center.
+Priority will be given to children who use cochlear implants (CIs) or are under consideration for CIs by a CI center; however, children with any level of hearing loss are eligible.

 - Family must reside in Hawaii.

-- Family (including at least one parent/guardian) must commit to participating in each day of the conference (3 in person days plus 2 virtual days).
+- Family (including at least one parent/guardian) must commit to participating in all 4 days of the conference (3 in-person days plus 1 virtual day).

 How do I apply?